-AP members are expected to attend all meetings and participate fully at these meetings including voting on each issue.
-Poor attendance or participation will be cause for a member being removed8.
-Generally, acceptable absences will be the result of or involve personal emergencies or unavoidable conflicts related to the member's area of expertise.
-AP members wishing to be excused from a meeting should contact the AP Chair, Council Chair, and Executive Director.
+AP members are expected to attend all meetings and participate fully at these meetings.
+A record of daily attendance will be kept, and AP member attendance will be reviewed by the Council annually when making AP appointments.
+AP members wishing to be excused from a meeting, for personal emergencies or unavoidable conflicts, should contact the AP Chair, Council Chair, and Executive Director.

 During a meeting, AP members are expected to be in the AP room when the AP is in session, rather than the Council or SSC room.
 If an AP member wishes to testify to the Council on an issue, the member should limit his or her time in the Council room waiting to testify (have someone let you know when your turn to testify is imminent).
 Additionally, AP members are expected to stay through the duration of the AP meeting.
-If a member must leave before the meeting adjourns, he or she should email the AP Chair and the AP Secretary (Peggy).
+If a member must leave before the meeting adjourns, he or she should email the AP Chair and the designated AP administrative staff.